-Vitamin B-12 is an important vitamin that you usually get from your food.
-It is mainly found in fish, shellfish, meat, eggs, dairy products and special fortified foods.
+Vitamin B-12 is an important nutrient that is found naturally in some foods and added to others.
+It is also available as a dietary supplement.
+It is mainly found in fish, shellfish, meat, eggs, dairy products, and fortified foods.
 Vitamin B-12 helps make red blood cells and DNA, and it keeps your nervous system working properly.

-Most people with low vitamin B-12 levels either do not consume meat and dairy products or they have trouble absorbing vitamin B-12 from their stomach or small intestines.
-Vegetarians, vegans (strict vegetarians who do not eat any animal products) and the elderly are at higher risk for not getting enough vitamin B-12.
+Most people with low vitamin B-12 levels either do not eat or drink animal products, or they have trouble absorbing vitamin B-12 from their stomach or small intestines.
+Vegetarians, vegans (strict vegetarians who do not eat any animal products), and the elderly are at higher risk for not getting enough vitamin B-12.

-You might not have any symptoms if your vitamin B-12 level is just a little bit low.
-However, a very low vitamin B-12 level can cause symptoms of anemia, such as paleness, weakness and fatigue (severe tiredness).
-It can also cause depression, dementia and other serious problems with your nervous system.
+If you have a very low vitamin B-12 level for a long time, it can damage your nervous system.
+This can cause symptoms such as numbness or tingling in your hands and feet.
 Damage to your nervous system that is caused by a low vitamin B-12 level can become permanent if you don’t get treatment promptly.

 Some people who have low vitamin B-12 levels also have high levels of homocysteine (say: "hoe-moe-sis-teen"), an amino acid (a building block of protein) in the blood.
 If you have low vitamin B-12 and high homocysteine, you may have a higher risk of heart disease and stroke.

 No. Over-the-counter multivitamins do not contain enough vitamin B-12 to raise a low level.
-To get enough vitamin B-12, you will need to take special vitamin B-12 pills.
+Most people can prevent vitamin B-12 deficiency by eating foods that are rich in B-12.
+However, if you don’t eat or drink animal products, or you have trouble absorbing vitamin B-12 from your stomach or small intestines, you may need to take special vitamin B-12 pills.

-You can also get shots of vitamin B-12.
-Usually, these shots are given every 1 to 2 days for about 2 weeks.
+Prescription vitamin B-12 shots can be used to treat vitamin B-12 deficiency.
+These shots are given every 1 to 2 days for about 2 weeks.
 After this, a shot is given once every month.
-Vitamin B-12 is also available as a prescription nose spray that is used either daily or weekly.
-This may be an option for patients who have used the shots to raise their vitamin B-12 level.
-Your doctor can help decide what form of vitamin B-12 is right for you.
+Vitamin B-12 is also available as a prescription pill, nose spray, nasal gel, or an under the tongue medication.
+These may be options for patients who have used the shots to raise their vitamin B-12 level.

 Written by familydoctor.org editorial staff